 Shop for a Week

 The Shop for a Week is easily explained as part-florist, part pop-up store and part-moving exhibition.
 But to really understand the immense creativity and detail that goes into each organic ‘store’, one must simply experience it for themselves.
 A concept first introduced to Amsterdam in 2008, this bi-annual event took place in empty spaces, galleries or abandoned storefronts.

 Showcasing The Wunderkammer’s ideas, creations and objects each Shop for a Week includes a vast array of shells, feathers, minerals, stuffed animals, plants, seeds, horns, curiosities, flower vases, antique glass domes, handmade articles and more.
 Each ‘week’ offered a completely different experience to the next and works to a new philosophy or theme.
 A means for both Ueli and Florian to let their creativity work to their own rhythm, the result is a meeting place for friends and clients to appreciate their work and the nature they use to create it.

 In 2010 Florian Seyd and Ueli Signer released their first coffee table book Flavours in collaboration with photographer Jeannine Govaers and publisher MENDO.

 In 2015 along with fashion designers Bas Kosters and Edwin Oudshoorn, Ueli and Florian created ‘floral fashion’, a series of wearable flower creations for Mooiwatbloemendoen.nl.

-In 2018 The Wunderkammer collaborated with a perfume house to create two interior scents, in 2020 candles will be added.
+In 2018 The Wunderkammer collaborated with a perfume house to create two interior scents, in 2020 The Wunderkammer candles have been added.

 Furniture and Artefacts